Allow Web Console through Cloud Server Firewall after Firewall is installed

-In the example below, Server 3 is blocked and I am using Server 1 to unlock it.
-Both servers are CentOS 7 in this example, although you can use any distribution that supports the Web Console in place of Server 1.
+In the example below, Server 3 is blocked and we are using Server 1 to unlock it.
+Both servers are CentOS 7 in this example, although we could use any distribution that supports the Web Console in place of Server 1.

-First, you can see here that the last command I have run on Server 3 is to start the firewall service.
-The console is now locked and I cannot enter any new commands.
-If I refresh, the Web Console will show the loading page for the server and will not connect.
+First, note that the last command ran on Server 3 is to start the firewall service.
+The console is now locked and we cannot enter any new commands.
+If we refresh, the Web Console will show the loading page for the server and will not connect.

-To correct this, I started a new server in Slot 1, logged into the Web Console, then used ssh to connect to server 3 and add the appropriate port.
-Make sure you use the updated password for server 3 and do not try to use the default 123456 password (this is what caused the Permission denied message in the image below).
+To correct this, start a new server in Slot 1 while logged into the Web Console, then used ssh to connect to server 3 and add the appropriate port.
+Make sure to use the updated password for server 3 and do not try to use the default 123456 password (this is what caused the Permission denied message in the image below).

-After completing this, I can now refresh the web console on server 3 and see that I am able to connect again.
+After completing this, we can refresh the web console on server 3 and see that we can connect again.